whatsavalue3/whatsavalue3.github.io/src/Mods/Definition Types/Block.md

 Default: `0.0`

 ### `toughness` ([Float](../Types.html#Float))
-The resistance against explosions of the block.
+The resistance of the block against explosions.
 Higher is more resistant.

 Default: `0.0`